 After Fuerte Music Group, Isaacson reunited with Rifkind at the newly launched SRC label at Universal Records, which lasted five years and produced another flurry of hit artists, including David Banner, Akon, Shontelle, Grammy winner Melanie Fiona and Asher Roth, ending only when the company was sold to Universal Music Group in 2012.

-Signing both Jodi Marr and Mika to his RI Entertainment, Isaacson is now focusing his attention on management, adding two-time Oscar-winning composer Gustavo Santaolalla (Brokeback Mountain, Babel), his Grammy-winning Electro-Rock Tango collective Bajofondo, Canada’s highest selling native artist Bobby Bazini, and soul singer Charles Bradley to his roster.
+Signing both Jodi Marr and Mika to his RI Entertainment, Isaacson is now focusing his attention on management, adding two-time Oscar-winning composer Gustavo Santaolalla (Brokeback Mountain, Babel), Canada’s highest selling native artist Bobby Bazini, and soul singer Charles Bradley to his roster.

 “I want to be in business with real artists who have a real vision and passion,” insists Isaacson.
 “I don’t live and die with whether they get on the radio.”